 Is CapCut good for Instagram photo posts and Stories?

-Yes, especially if you set the right aspect ratio first (1:1 or 4:5 for posts, 9:16 for Stories/Reels) and keep text large and readable.
+Yes, especially if you set the right aspect ratio before editing.
+Use 1:1 or 4:5 for Instagram feed posts, and 9:16 for Stories, Reels, TikTok, and Shorts.
+This helps avoid awkward cropping and keeps text easier to read.

-Should you edit photos on CapCut or use a dedicated photo editor?
+Should I use CapCut or a dedicated photo editor?

 Conclusion